A BRIEF HISTORY OF ST ALBANS

 Then in 1642 came civil war between king and parliament.
 In 1643 the High Sheriff of Hertfordshire entered the Market Place with troops and called on the men of the town to join the king.
 However some troops led by Oliver Cromwell attacked and they fought in the High Street.
 The parliamentary troops won a resounding victory.
 As a result the High Sheriff was captured.

-St Albans remained in parliamentary hands for the rest of the war but the townspeople erected earthwork defences around the town just in case.
+St Albans remained in parliamentary hands for the rest of the war but the townspeople erected earthwork defenses around the town just in case.

 At the end of the 17th century the travel writer Celia Fiennes described St Albans: 'There is a very large street to the Market Place.
 It is a pretty town taking all'.